JeremyRand/namecoin.org/docs/faq/index.md

 ### What is the difference to Bitcoin?

 * There are additional commands for special transactions containing *names* and *data* (key/value pairs).
-* The most important commands are: name_new, name_firstupdate and name_update.
+* The most important commands are: `name_new`, `name_firstupdate`, and `name_update`.
-* The coins used to pay for a name_firstupdate operation are being "destroyed", i.e. every new name reduces the finally usable maximum of 21 Million NMC by 0.01 NMC.
+* The coins used to pay for a `name_firstupdate` operation are destroyed, i.e. every new name reduces the finally usable maximum of 21 million NMC by 0.01 NMC.
 * `name_new`, `name_firstupdate` and `name_update` contain a pair of name/value which expires after 36,000 blocks (between 200 and 250 days).
 * The `d/` prefix is used to register a domain name, without the .bit TLD: `{     "name" : "d/opennic",     "value" : "what you want",     "expires_in" : 10227 }`
-* The `id/` prefix is used to register an identity, see https://nameid.org/
+* The `id/` prefix is used to register an identity, see [NameID](https://nameid.org/).
 * Energy-efficient: if you are already mining bitcoins you can merge-mine namecoins at no extra cost for hardware and electricity.
 Examples for merge-mining pools: mmpool.org, eligius.st, p2pool.org and many others.

 ### What are the similarities with Bitcoin?

-* 21 millions coins total, minus the lost coins.
+* 21 million coins total, minus the lost coins.
 * 50 coins are generated each block at the beginning; the reward halves each 210000 blocks (around 4 years).
 * Security: a large fraction of Bitcoin miners also mine Namecoin, giving it a staggering difficulty.
 * Pseudonymous founder: Vince, like Satoshi, never revealed his real-world identity and dissapeared around the same time, leaving Namecoin project wild in the open, to flourish only thanks to the help of enthusiasts in the FLOSS community.
-* Free / libre / open-source platform: Anyone can improve the code and report issues on [Github](https://github.com/namecoin/) and even use it on other projects.
+* Free / libre / open-source platform: Anyone can improve the code and report issues on [GitHub](https://github.com/namecoin/) and even use it on other projects.

 ## Weaknesses